zserge/zserge.github.io/blog/mucks2.md

 different shells treat quotes in the "read" command very differently, and I found no easy way to overcome it.

-That's how AWK came to the resque.
+That's how AWK came to the rescue.
 A more mature, yet much simpler language made my code cleaner and shorter.

 Users would not notice it, since the configuration file syntax remains the